 A cardholder is expected to know the PIN for the card issued.
-Comparing the signature as well as cardholder name with some form of identification is recommended.
+Comparing the signature as well as the cardholder name with some form of identification is recommended when bypassing PIN entry.

 Plain Text PIN

 Verifies the cardholder's PIN by sending the unencrypted PIN to the card.
-This is commonly used by cards that can not support the more secure Offline enciphered PIN.
+This is commonly used by cards that can't support the more secure Offline enciphered PIN.
 (PosEntryMode ICC only).

 Point of sale

-A point-of-sale solution allows a shopper to make a cashless in-store payment in a merchant's shop.
+A point-of-sale solution allows a shopper to make a cashless in-person payment in a merchant's shop or other physical location.
 This payment is made using cards, NFC wallets (like Apple Pay), QR code wallets (like Alipay), or prepaid and gift cards.

-Adyen provides its own point-of-sale service, including devices (payment terminals) and infrastructure.
+Adyen provides its own point-of-sale service, including payment terminals and infrastructure.
 Merchants that also accept payments online or in-app can use Adyen as their omnichannel payment solution.
 This gives them a single reporting dashboard, where they can view all purchases.

-Often the term POS is used in place of cash register to denote the software collecting point-of-sale payments.
+Often the terms POS app and cash register are used to denote the software collecting point-of-sale payments.

 Point-of-sale Entry Mode

-Other types of electronic payments include ecommerce and in-app, which are based on similar infrastructure and usually require a payment service provider for merchants to automate and maintain these payments.
-Adyen allows its merchants to accept payments across all possible channels (ecommerce, in an app, and in a store).
+Other types of electronic payments include online payments (ecommerce) and in-app payments, which are based on similar infrastructure and usually require a payment service provider for merchants to automate and maintain these payments.
+Adyen allows its merchants to accept payments across all possible channels (ecommerce, mobile, and point of sale).